pmem/pmdk/doc/libpmemobj.3.md

 ### LAYOUT DECLARATION ###

-The **libpmemobj** defines a set of macros for convenient declaration of pool’s layout.
+The **libpmemobj** defines a set of macros for convenient declaration of pool's layout.
 The declaration of layout consist of declaration of number of used types.
 The declared types will be assigned consecutive type numbers.
 Declared types may be used in conjunction with type safety macros.
 Once created the layout declaration shall not be changed unless the new types are added at the end of the existing layout declaration.
 Modifying any of existing declaration may lead to changes in type numbers of declared types which in consequence may cause data corruption.

 ```c
 POBJ_LAYOUT_BEGIN(LAYOUT)